kwesthaus/ez-sniff/README.md

 However, the RTL-SDR is a receive-only (or RX) device and cannot transmit signals.
 This project includes tools so that another low-cost (~$20 at [this link](https://www.gearbest.com/cables-connectors/pp_1238337.html)) device known as the Osmo-FL2k (but sold under different hardware names) can be used to transmit (TX) signals and imitate an E-ZPass toll booth reader to interact with the E-ZPass transponders.
 Information about the device, as well as a download for the device driver, can be found on [the Osmocom wiki.](https://osmocom.org/projects/osmo-fl2k/wiki)

 The Osmo-FL2k has been tested to properly output modulated data packets; however, signals from the device alone are too weak to prompt a response from the E-ZPass transponders.
 Chaining a [filter](https://www.tindie.com/products/gpio/915-mhz-ism-band-pass-filter-amateur-radio-rfid/) and [amplifier](https://usa.banggood.com/4_0W-30dB-915MHz-RF-Power-Amplifier-p-1167605.html?gmcCountry=US&currency=USD&cur_warehouse=CN) to the Osmo-FL2k output should be enough to read and write the transponders, though this currently has not been tested.
 Any SDR which comes with TX ability should work without needing these additional parts, though will likely be more expensive.
+Check out [this project](https://github.com/pvachon/zepassd) if you have a USRP.

 This project began as part of the interview process for a summer internship (which graciously let me keep rights to the code).
 I continued the research to investigate transmitting when I heard of the Osmo-FL2k.